assignmentmaclea1-tech/MaskArchitectureAnomaly_CourseProject/eval/README.md

 # Anomaly Segmentation Eval

 In this folder you can find some functions to evaluate your model's output.
 It is designed to load the ERFNet checkpoint so you need to change it when evaluating the EoMT model.
 The main function to look for is evalAnomaly.py that produces the Anomaly Segmentation results.
-Other functions could be useful for extensions.

 ## Requirements: